-The 2021-22 school year will be my 21st year in the classroom, and my 1st year at Pamlico High School.
+The 2022-23 school year will be my 22nd year in the classroom, and my 2nd year at Pamlico County High School.
 I had a great first year here at PCHS and I'm looking forward to seeing what year two has in store!

 I wasn't a very good student in high school and I discovered quickly during my first semester at Methodist that I wasn’t prepared to be a college student.
-I was way behind and after a very disappointing freshman year, I knew that I would have to work hard in order to catch up.
-My parents were working hard to put me through school and I knew that I was letting them down.
-My father worked on the railroad for more than 40 years (he is now retired) and during that time he consistently put in 8–12-hour days.
-My step-mother worked a full-time job and most of the money that she made was being spent on my education.
-In addition, I have two younger brothers that they were taking care of!
-I did receive financial aid; however, the out-of-pocket expenses to put me through school remained substantial.
-During the summer after my freshman year I thought about the sacrifices that my parents were making.
-I thought about those long, hard days that my father was putting in on the railroad.
-I thought about how disappointed they must be in my effort and how ungrateful and selfish I had been.
-I became acutely aware of my responsibility to do well.
+I was way behind and after a very disappointing freshman year I knew that I would have to give great effort in order to catch up.
 I came up with a plan.
-There was no excuse for allowing my parents to outwork me.
 I decided that I would start putting in 40-hour work weeks.
 I woke up early in the morning, followed a productive routine, went to football practice, and finished up with dinner in the evening.
 The results were almost immediate.
 It wasn't perfect, and I still had some tough times, but I was on the right track.

 In addition to teaching in the Social Studies department here at Pamlico County High School, I am also an assistant football coach, assistant wrestling coach, head boys golf coach, and the Rho Kappa advisor.
 In my spare time I love to play chess, read, and write.
 I am a huge fan of the Atlanta Braves (2021 World Series Champs!) and Carolina Panthers (I know.
 I know), and I love attending ACC wrestling matches.
 I love the beach and breakfast food.
 I am passionate about personal financial literacy and I co-host a podcast with a friend of mine called Financially Independent Teachers.
 The show focuses on helping teachers (and other middle-income earners) to build wealth.
-I love teaching young people about personal finances and encouraging them to avoid the many mistakes that I have made over the years!
+I love teaching young people about personal finances and encouraging them to avoid the many mistakes that I have made over the years.